Czchów – castle

 History

-The castle was erected at the turn of the 13th and 14th centuries, situated above the settlement located between 1288 and 1333 under the Środa privilege, as part of the activities of the Benedictines of Tyniec and due to the privilege of Prince Leszek the Black.
+The castle was built at the end of the 13th century or at the turn of the 13th and 14th centuries at the latest.
+It was situated above the settlement founded between 1288 and 1333 under the Środa privilege, as part of the activities of the Benedictines of Tyniec and due to the privilege of Prince Leszek the Black.
 The first record of the castle from 1356 mentioned the burgrave of Czchów, Imram.
 The castle certainly protected the customs house on the Dunajec River, mentioned in written sources since 1327.
-It was an important trade route for goods imported from Hungary, running south through Nowy Sącz, Poprad and Koszyce, and north through Lipnica Murowana, Bochnia and Kraków.
-Probably the founder of the town and the castle was King Wenceslaus II, who founded Lipnica Murowana and Wojnicz, and also founded castles in Rytro, Dobczyce, Biecz, Myślenice and Czorsztyn.
+It was an important trade route for goods imported from Hungary, running south through Nowy Sącz, Poprad and Košice, and north through Lipnica Murowana, Bochnia and Kraków.
+Probably the founder of the town and the castle was King Wenceslaus II, who founded Lipnica and Wojnicz, and also castles in Rytro, Dobczyce, Biecz, Myślenice or Czorsztyn.

 Until the mid-16th century, Czchów was in its heyday as the administrative seat of the royal estate, although the lease of the castle and the royal town by the Melsztyński family had a negative impact on its development.
 In addition, the location of the rival Zakliczyn in the place of the former village of Opatkowice caused the collapse of markets and fairs in Czchów.
 The degradation of the castle buildings began in 1646, when the land court ceased to function there.
 Then, in the years 1655-1660, the war with Sweden brought destruction.
 In the 18th century, the building was already in ruin, although royal inspectors were still considering the possibility of its reconstruction.
 Unfortunately, the starost of Czchów erected a new court building on the town market square, so from that time only the castle tower, in which the prison functioned, was used.